TotallyNotaPrinter/batch_stuff/README.md

 # batch_stuff
-stress-ng in a container for testing things in batch
+stress-ng in a container for testing things in aws batch

 I didn't have an ML / BigData image since I have like, 0 skills in that area and I needed to have something that would just -run- in Batch.